thew0205/programmable_display_app/README.md

 - Send custom text and graphic commands to be displayed on the P10 DMD screen.
 - User-friendly interface for a seamless interaction with the display.
 - Easy integration with other Arduino projects.
+- From the app, you add, insert, change and delete text to be displayed.
+- Also, the font, spacing between letters, scroll direction can be changed.

+5. You can also restrict the access to control the display by setting a 4 digit pin.

 ## Technologies Used